 Because cancer pain is complex, we begin by conducting a comprehensive assessment to understand the cause(s) of the pain, the severity, how the individual is affected and what matters to the patient.
-Based on this information, we develop an individualized pain treatment plan that best meets your needs and preferences
+Based on this information, an individualized pain treatment plan that best meets your needs and preferences

 Treatments vary and may include one or more of the following approaches to target different aspects of pain:

 Most pain can be effectively managed with a combination of medications.
 Multiple types and classes of medications can be used depending on the type and severity of a patient’s pain.
 In addition to traditional pain medications (for example, nonsteroidal anti-inflammatories, acetaminophen and opioids) patients may find relief from drugs used to treat other diseases, such as anti-seizure medications and anti-depressants.
 Despite guidelines and the availability of opioids (the mainstay of moderate to severe cancer pain management), undertreatment is common.